 Each September, when we gather for the first time in our sanctuary after the summer season and the Ferry Beach retreat, we are invited to bring water from a place of meaning to us, often representing a particularly meaningful experience from our summer.
 The water we bring and offer for the Water Communion service is representative of the value we place on water as a life force, used not only to nourish and sustain our bodies, but also in our rituals as welcome new lives into our church community, with our baby and child dedication ceremonies.
 Water from home faucets is just as significant as that from the Galapagos Islands, as the intent is to bring a personal meaning to this life force that sustains us.
 As we pour our water into the common bowl, we share our name, the place the water came from and what we will bring to the common bowl of our beloved community in the year to come.
-We always have water available for those who would like to participate.

 All Souls (November)